FraunhoferIOSB/camera_aravis2/README.md

 # camera_aravis2

-An actively maintained ROS2 camera driver for [GenICam](https://www.emva.org/standards-technology/genicam/)-based (GigEVision and USB3Vision) cameras.
+An actively maintained ROS 2 camera driver for [GenICam](https://www.emva.org/standards-technology/genicam/)-based (GigEVision and USB3Vision) cameras.
 It is a subsequent development of [camera_aravis](https://github.com/FraunhoferIOSB/camera_aravis), but in order to clean up some legacy code and, in turn, support new features mor easily, we opted to implement it with a new code-base.
-It is open source under the 3-clause BSD license.
+It is open sourced under the 3-clause BSD license.

 It relies on the [Aravis](http://live.gnome.org/Aravis) library to access the GigEVision and USB3Vision cameras.
 Aravis is a glib/gobject based library for video acquisition using GenICam cameras.